msachi/CV/portfolio.md

 ### Eurobest pass picker ([website](https://www.eurobest.com/passes#/))

-A dynamic, mobile-friendly single-page application that was used to advertise passes for Eurobest 2018.
+A dynamic, mobile-friendly single-page application that was used to advertise passes for the Eurobest festival.
 Uses cookies to store the basket information locally and integrate with pass manager (see above).

 **Tech stack**: HTML, CSS, SASS, JavaScript (ES6), React, Redux, Immutable.js
 **Co-developers**: Cannes Lions team